 Hi!
-I’m Jane Allan, professional portrait photographer and creator of The Lens Lounge.
+I’m Jane Allan, professional portrait photographer and founder of The Lens Lounge.

 I’ve been obsessed with photography since I was seven, but the big love started when I got my first SLR camera in 1993.
 I was backpacking around Australia and the compact camera I took with me had an accident.
 The “fancy new” camera was a very old, fully manual Pentax, already 9 years out production.
 Three years later when I returned home to South Africa with my first Nikon SLR, I freelanced as an assistant photographer to commercial and fashion photographers.
 It was incredibly hard work, not at all glamorous and so much fun!
 I learned a huge amount, but mostly that photography was the only thing for me.

 I started photographing weddings in 1999 to earn extra income to pay for my own wedding and continued when I moved to the UK in 2001.
 Then came digital!